craftercms/docs/source/by-role/index.rst

     <a href="architect/index.html"><img alt="By Role - Architect" src="../../_static/images/by-role/architect.webp" style="width: 20%;" /></a>

-|architectByRole| For the enterprise architect looking for a content management platform, please start :ref:`here<newIa-architect>`.
+|architectByRole| For the enterprise architect looking for a content management platform, please start :ref:`here<architect>`.